Skip to main content

 Views

 Views are a great solution for abstraction.
-PostGraphile supports reading from and writing to views; however PostgreSQL lacks the powerful introspection capabilities on views that it has on tables, so we cannot easily automatically infer the relations.
-However, you can use our "smart tags" functionality to add constraints to views which will make them a lot more table-like (giving them a primary key so you can get a nodeId and maybe CRUD mutations; adding foreign key references between views and other views or tables; setting columns as non-null).
+PostGraphile supports reading from and writing to views; however PostgreSQL lacks the powerful introspection capabilities on views that it has on tables, so we cannot easily automatically infer the primary key, relations, etc.

 Abstract Business Logic